• Skip to primary navigation

 • Sprinkle the tops with turbinado sugar and slice a vent into each turnover.

 • Transfer turnovers to parchment lined baking sheet.
-Bake for 19-22 minutes, or until turnovers are golden brown.
+Bake for about 19-22 minutes, or until turnovers are golden brown.

 Equipment Recommendations